beauwilliams/fzf-scratch/README.md

-#  FZF NOTE
+#  fzf-scratch

-# A searchable list of notes leveraging fzf.
-Create notes on the fly.
-Keeps your notes out of your projects and in a central locale.
-No need to leave your current directory.
+## A searchable list of scratch notes leveraging fzf.
+## Create notes on the fly.
+## Keeps your notes centralised.
+## No need to leave your current directory.